Skip to main content

 About

-Splitgate 2 is a multiplayer shooter game.
+Splitgate 2 is a single player and multiplayer shooter game with a science fiction theme.
 It was developed by 1047 Games and was released on May 22, 2025.
 It received mostly positive reviews from both critics and players.

 Splitgate 2 is the only free-to-play shooter with portals, delivering next-level gunplay, fluid movement, and a constantly evolving experience, featuring a new Battle Royale where you can portal between unique worlds.
 Welcome to the future of sport.
 Fluid Movement: Outsmart and outmaneuver with the power of portals.
 Chain your portals, dodge danger, and pull off plays impossible in any other game…